ronkok/Hurmet/docs/en/manual.md

     Example:  `barArea = {"#4": 0.22, "#5": 0.31}`

+    The quotation marks around a key may be omitted if the key is a valid [identifier](#identifiers).
+Example:   `dict = {a: 4, b: 7}`

     A value may be any Hurmet data type except a data frame or a nested dictionary.

     A pre-existing variable can be one of the key:value pairs.
-    As in `dict = {"a": '4 ft²', A} = !`\
+So if you have previously assigned values to variables _a_, _b_, and _c_, a dictionary can be defined this way: `dict = {a, b c} = !`\
-    The display selector is necessary in this case because this is not just an assignment of a literal.
-A calculation has to run in order to get the value of the variable `A`.
+    The display selector, `!`, is necessary in this case because this is not just an assignment of a literal.
+A calculation has to run in order to fetch the value of the variable `a`.

     Call individual values from a dictionary with a key in brackets, as in `A = barArea["#3"]`.
 This notation also enables one to use a variable name for the key.
-Or, if the key qualifies as a valid [identifier](#identifiers), you can use dot notation, as in `W8X31.weight`
+Or, if the key qualifies as a valid identifier, you can use dot notation, as in `W8X31.weight`

     You can assign multiple values from a dictionary in one statement using bracket notation, like this: